jsbattig/clipshare/memory-bank/activeContext.md

 ## Recent Changes

+**Repository Reversion to Commit bf27531 (May 2, 2025):**
+- Reverted the entire repository to a specific stable commit:
+  - **Action Taken**: Used `git reset --hard bf27531` to revert the repository
+  - **Rationale**: Returning to a working version with stable file transfer implementation before socket.io-stream was introduced
+  - **Technical Details**:
+    - Complete reversion of all files to their state at commit bf27531
+    - Restored the chunked file transfer system that was previously working well
+    - Removed socket.io-stream implementation that was causing Buffer-related errors in browser
+  - **Implications**:
+    - File transfer now uses proven chunked transfer approach instead of streaming
+    - File transfers should be more reliable across different browser environments
+    - Web Worker implementation for file processing is maintained
+  - **Key Insight**: The socket.io-stream library is primarily designed for Node.js environments and has compatibility issues in browsers due to its dependence on Node's Buffer implementation

 **File Banner Filename Fix (May 2, 2025):**
 - Fixed issue where encrypted filenames appeared in the file banner UI:
   - **Root Cause Analysis**: While the notification popup showed decrypted filenames, the main file banner UI still displayed encrypted filename